Can security guards claim a tax refund?

 • Repairing work clothes

 As a self-employed security worker, you need to register as self-employed and submit an annual self-assessment tax return.
 You can also claim for more than if you were in employment by a company.
 You can claim on your uniform, transport, business phone (landline or mobile), advertising, and administrative costs.
 You should keep all your receipts whether it is for laundry costs or SIA license renewals.

 What information do you need for a security tax refund?

-You will need to supply a list of places you have worked; your travel costs, any receipts for fuel, laundry, SIA renewal fees and anything else you have pay for at your expense.
-You will also need to documents including:
+You will need to supply a list of places you have worked; your travel costs, any receipts for fuel, laundry, SIA renewal fees, and anything else you have paid for at your expense.
+You will also need documents including:

 • Wage slips